-(co-sponsored with the NJIT Technology & Society Forum Committee and Albert Dorman Honors College, NJIT Educational Opportunity Program and the NJIT Campus Center Diversity Program) (click here for information).
+(co-sponsored with the NJIT Technology & Society Forum Committee, Albert Dorman Honors College, NJIT Educational Opportunity Program and the NJIT Campus Center Diversity Program) (click here for information).

 NJIT - Sigma Xi Research Café

 The Sigma Xi Research Café was inaugurated during the 2008-2009 academic year with six successful meetings, focusing on topics involving biomedical engineering, the health care system, management and humanities.
 The idea of the café is to showcase the great things being done at NJIT and surrounding colleges in an informal and relaxed atmosphere.
 The topics may not be purely technical but are geared to communicate ideas to a broad spectrum of listeners.
 The meetings are open not only to faculty and students but also to interested people in nearby industry, medical centers and laboratories.
 For information and schedule, click here.

 Research Café meetings were not held since 2011 but hopefully the program will resume in the future.

 Previous 2013/2014 Events